 If you want to be accurate about it, it is the ‘glycemic load’ or GL of what you eat that counts.
 The GL is a calculation that factors in both the amount of carbs (QUANTITY) in a food and how fast that carb raises your blood sugar level, which is the GI (QUALITY).
-GL is by far the best measure because it also predicts how much insulin you’ll release, and keeping insulin down is a fundamental key to good health.
+GL is by far the best measure because it also predicts how much Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. you’ll release, and keeping insulin down is a fundamental key to good health.

 To some degree you can get these two figures – quantity of carb and quality – from the label of a food.
 Have a look at the label below, for Nairns rough oatcakes.
 What you’ll see is that one oatcake delivers 6.2g of carbs, but only 0.1g is sugar.

 Now, a teaspoon of sugar is 4.2 grams in weight, so there’s very little actual sugar.
 So, there’s a bit more than a teaspoon of carbs, of which a tiny fraction is fast-releasing sugar.